DADADESIGN-Berlin/BasicFeature/README.md

 ## Declaring variables:

 1.)
-I like to split the var-keyword and the declaration in multiple lines and declare all variables as a list like this:
+I like to split the var-keyword and the declaration in multiple lines and declare all variables in a list like this:

 ```javascript
 var